MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-arc-vm-management-prerequisites.md

 ## Azure Local requirements

-- You have access to an Azure Local that is deployed, has an Arc Resource Bridge, and a custom location.
+- You have access to an Azure Local instance that is deployed, has an Arc Resource Bridge, and a custom location.

   - Go to the **Overview > Server** page in the Azure Local resource.
 Verify that **Azure Arc** shows as **Connected**.
 You should also see a custom location and an Arc Resource Bridge for your system.